PanBrowse/PanVA/CONTRIBUTING.md

 Before you open a new issue, please check if any of our [open issues](https://github.com/PanBrowse/PanVA/issues) cover your idea already.

-## Making a change with a merge request
+## Making a change with a pull request

 The following steps are a guide to help you contribute in a way that will be easy for everyone to review and accept with ease.